 - changes in legislation;

 - credit;

 - cybersecurity;

 - floating rate notes;

-- IBOR transition;

 - interest rates;

+- large investor;

-- money market fund;
+- money market fund; and

-- large investor; and

 - securities lending, repurchase and reverse repurchase transactions.

 The Portfolio's net income is credited daily and distributed monthly to unitholders.
 Net realized capital gains are distributed to unitholders at the end of December.
 Distributions are automatically reinvested in additional units of the Portfolio unless you request in writing that the Portfolio pay the distributions in cash.